AOML - Askbot1 Malware Analysis

 On decoding the value, we can observe that the binary has taken all the active processes information that are currently running on the machine and is sending the information out to the malicious domain for the threat actors to know about it.

-This concludes our assessment of the ASKBOT1 binary.
+This concludes our assessment of the ASKBOT1

 Another Analysis

-Similarly, when we try to execute the AskBot2 we can see that this time the binary copied itself to another location under Microsoft\Roaming.
-This is for persistence.
-However, it is doing the same thing as of AskBot1.
+we can see that this time the binary copied itself to another location under Microsoft\Roaming

 However, once the binary copy is made the main program is exited and the binary automatically runs itself from the new location.

-Now, as we know that second binary location and the functionality is same as of Askbot1.
+Now, as we know that second binary location and the functionality is same as of Askbot1